Biological Age Calculator

 What role does BMI play in biological aging?

 BMI serves as a rough proxy for body composition, which influences biological age through multiple mechanisms.
 Excess adipose tissue is metabolically active and produces inflammatory cytokines that drive systemic inflammation - a key driver of accelerated aging.
 The relationship isn't perfectly linear though.
 Being slightly overweight (BMI 25-27) in older adults may be protective (the "obesity paradox"), while severe obesity (BMI 35+) consistently accelerates biological aging.
-This calculator uses a nuanced BMI adjustment curve that accounts for these findings from the Global BMI Mortality Collaboration dataset.
+This calculator uses a detailed BMI adjustment curve that accounts for these findings from the Global BMI Mortality Collaboration dataset.

 How does alcohol consumption affect biological age?